isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-bully-review/index.md

 kill bed bugs and their eggs
 tucked deep in the fibers or the blankets, pillows, and mattresses.
 ## Features or Specifications
-Below are the�natural oils you'll find in Bed Bugs
+Below are thenatural oils you'll find in Bed Bugs
 Bully - they're highly toxic to bed bugs but very safe for humans (including kids) and pets.
 1. Castor Oil - 0.5%,